gaelj/BlazorCodeMirror6/README.md

 ![codemirror.svg](codemirror.svg)

 Blazor CodeMirror 6 brings the power of the [CodeMirror 6](https://codemirror.net/) code editor to Blazor, offering a comprehensive .NET 7 / .NET 8 component.
-It's tailored for both general and specialized use-cases, supporting a range of languages and Markdown editing.
+It's tailored for both general and specialized use-cases, supporting a range of languages and Markdown editing, extensive support for syntax highlighting, auto-completion, custom linting, themes, Markdown preview, and more.

-## Why Blazor CodeMirror 6?

-- Seamless Integration: Easily embeddable within Blazor applications.
-- Feature-Rich: Extensive support for syntax highlighting, auto-completion, custom linting, themes, and more.
-- Versatile: From Markdown editing to collaborative features (*to be implemented*), it's a one-stop solution for various editing needs.
+## Try It Out

+Visit the [live demo](https://gaelj.github.io/BlazorCodeMirror6/) to see the component's capabilities.

 ## Features